 This type of excitment is exactly what happened at the Sanibel Lighthouse Beach by the fishing pier last weekend.
 It’s what we shellers wait for and dream about!

-Earlier this week the seas calmed from the storm and the shells weren’t as easy to find so Clark and I headed south towards Marco to explore the outer islands by boat.
+Earlier this week the seas calmed from the storm and the shells weren’t as easy to find so Clark and I headed south to Second Chance Island off Marco to explore the outer islands by boat.